little-307/BBB_Capstone_Expo/README.md

    }

 Next with the "branches" I'll work to get the data to store corectly in the database (currently useing MongoDB)
+// TODO Create table here to show how each level of branch is called as "string" or by ID.
+// Primary, Secondary, and Tertiary.